GUIDE

 Example Handoff Prompt

-"Get workunit 'Payment Integration' with full AI context.
-Read Claude's architecture notes, then implement Task 4 (webhook validation).
+"Get workunit 'Payment Integration' including context atoms.
+Read the architecture decision atoms first, then implement Task 4 (webhook validation).
 Dependencies from Task 2 are complete."

 Team Collaboration